jekyll/jekyll/docs/_docs/installation/macos.md

 ### Install multiple Ruby versions with rbenv {#rbenv}

 Developers often use [rbenv](https://github.com/rbenv/rbenv) to manage multiple Ruby versions.
-This can be useful if you want to run the same Ruby version used by 3rd party hosting providers.
+This can be useful if you want to run the same Ruby version used by your colleagues/collaborators.

 ```sh
 # Install rbenv and ruby-build